SECURITIES AND EXCHANGE COMMISSION

 PERCENTAGE CHANGE IN NET SALES VERSUS PRIOR YEAR

-(a) Total may not equal the sum of volume, net price, mix/other, acquisition and currency due to rounding.
+(a) Total may not equal the sum of volume, net price, mix/other, exited businesses and currency due to rounding.

 (c) Combined impact of changes in volume, net price and mix/other.